savvi-legal/libauth-oidc-google.js/README.md

 require("dotenv").config({ path: ".env" });
 ```

-### HTTP / Express Boilerplate
+### Example with Express

-The goal of LibAuth is to minimize _magic_ (anything difficult to understand or
+The goal of LibAuth is

+- 🚫 🪄 to minimize _magic_ (anything difficult to understand or configure)
+- 👍 🎮 and _maximize control_ \
-configure), and _maximize control_, without sacrificing _ease-of-use_ or
+  without sacrificing
-convenience.
+- ✅ 🏪 _ease-of-use_ or convenience

-To do this we require more copy-and-paste boilerplate than other auth
+To do this we require more ✂️ 📋 copy-and-paste boilerplate than other auth
-libraries - with the upside is that it's all just normal, easy-to-replace
+libraries - with the upside is that it's all just normal, easy-to-replace 🥞
-_middleware_ - hopefully nothing unexpected or constraining.
+_middleware_ - hopefully nothing 🤔 unexpected or ⛓ constraining.

 ```js
 // GOOGLE SIGN IN